 - Thursday: 10:30am - 6:30pm

 - Sunday: Closed

-headspace Hurstville is operated by Aftercare.
-All headspace centres are funded by the Australian Government Department of Health.
+headspace Hurstville is operated by Stride.
+All headspace services are funded by the Australian Government Department of Health.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Central and Eastern Sydney (EIS Health Ltd).

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.

 Sexual health screenings on site or links to local services.

 A group of young people who help with events and some decision making at a centre.
 Ask your centre about getting involved.

 If you live near our headspace centre in a rural area but cannot travel in to see us, you can see our mental health workers online.

 GPs can help with any physical health issues as well as issues related to sexual health, drug or alcohol use, relationship problems or feeling down or upset.
 Your centre may have a GP on site or links to one locally.